itsron143/ParkingLotActivity/README.md

 - The output is shown in `stdout`.
 - Installation step is optional (only to run the `pytest` command).
 The solution should work directly by running `main.py`.
 - A basic test is included to check whether the output matches the output as specified in the Activity Google Doc and Gist.
+- PEP8 Guidelines followed for code formatting and documenting.

 # Assumptions Made
 - There is only single entry and exit gate for the parking lot.